-Each Leader must be seen leading a group (minimum of 3) in advanced tidal / non-tidal environments (award dependant).
+Each Leader must be seen leading a group (minimum of 3, maximum of 6) in conditions at the top end of the environment.

 Observation of practical Leadership will be supplemented with questioning, discussion and specific tasks as required.
-Assessors need to gather sufficient evidence of competence in a range of scenarios relating to leading sessions in the advanced tidal or non-tidal environment, not just those experienced during the practical assessment.
+Assessors need to gather sufficient evidence of competence in a range of scenarios relating to leading sessions in the moderate coastal environment, not just those experienced during the practical assessment.